 MPHA created a Mobility Voucher program to encourage low-income families to move to communities of greater opportunity that are not impacted by poverty or race to find safe, decent and affordable housing in an environment conducive to breaking the cycle of poverty.
-This initiative responds to HUD's goal of de-concentrating families who live in poverty.
-The program was structured to increase housing choices for families on the MPHA Section 8 HCV Waiting List and current program participants who lived in areas concentrated by poverty and who were willing to move into non-concentrated areas.
+This initiative responds to HUD's goal of deconcentrating families who live in poverty and affirmatively furthering fair housing.
+The program was structured to increase housing choices for families on the MPHA Section 8 Waiting List and current program participants who lived in Areas of Concentrated Poverty (ACP) and Racially Concentrated Areas of Poverty (RCAP) and who were willing to move into non-concentrated areas.
 MPHA has created an appendix to its Section 8 Administrative Plan that details the specific elements of this initiative.